 The form of business you operate determines what taxes you must pay and how you pay them.
-The four general kinds of business taxes are:
+The following are the four general kinds of business taxes.

-- Income tax,
+- Income tax.

-- Self-employment tax,
+- Self-employment tax.

-- Employment taxes, and
+- Employment taxes.

-- · Excise taxes.
+- Excise taxes.

-See Table 2 for the forms you file to report these taxes.
+See Table 2 on page 6 for the forms you file to report these taxes.